 Request your application for admission early.
 Complete it and return it early together with all of the required documents.

 Each institution has certain specific admission requirements which will indicate which high school units are required and which college entrance tests you must take.
-Most schools require either the Scholastic Assessment Test (SAT) or the American College Testing Program Test (ACT).
-You may secure registration blanks for these tests from your counselor.
+Most schools require either the Scholastic Assessment Test (SAT®) or the ACT Assessment Test (ACT).
+Registration forms for these tests may be obtained from your counselor.
 You should check the college catalog to see which test and which high school courses are required.

 Know the course and entrance test requirements for your college.
-Check with your high school counselor or the college catalog to be sure you have done all that is required of you for admission before the deadline date for application is past!
+Check with your high school counselor or the college catalog to be sure you have done all that is required of you for admission before the deadline date for application has passed!!!
 Some schools will accept applications as early as September of your senior year!

 A fee is required for most college applications.
 This fee is non-refundable.
 Therefore, the smart student will narrow his/her selections to his/her top two or three choices before sending off applications for admission.

 Good sources to check for college admission information are: